tsengwoody/WorldVoice/readme.md

 ## install

-In addition to the general NVDA addon installation steps, if you want to use the VE and aisound voices, you need to install the core packages.
-If you want to use the VE and RHVoice voices, you need to install the voice packages.
+In addition to the general NVDA addon installation steps, if you want to use the aisound voices, you need to install the core packages.
+If you want to use the RHVoice voice, please download the corresponding voice package addon from the official website.

-Here are the steps to install the core packages:

-*	Go to WorldVoice -> VE Core Installation, Aisound Core Installation, and import the corresponding core package zip files into the WorldVoice addon workspace.
-*	If you are using the VE core, you also need to install the x86 version of [VC++ Redistributable Packages 2012](https://www.microsoft.com/en-US/download/details.aspx?id=30679) in your operating system (VSU_4\vcredist_x86.exe).
-If you have already installed the core and voice packages but still cannot load the WorldVoice synthesizer, try installing this component.

-Here are the steps to install the voice packages:

-*	If you want to use the RHVoice voice, please download the corresponding voice package addon from the official website.
 [Official download page](https://rhvoice.org/languages/).
-*	If you want to use the VE voice, you can directly copy the regional folders (such as en, mnc, mnt, etc.) from the VE voice package addon and compress them into a zip file.
-Then, import it into the WorldVoice workspace through the "File Import" function in the WorldVoice interface.
-Since the addon form may be incompatible due to the NVDA version, causing the VE voice package to fail to load normally after updating NVDA, it is recommended to install the voice package in this file import method.
-Alternatively, you can use the VE addon voice package form, and download the corresponding voice package from the official website compatible with Vocalizer for NVDA.
-[Official download page](https://vocalizer-nvda.com/downloads).

 ## Main Speech Role Settings